Creating a new Internal Communication

 • Level Down = 2

-Can be viewed by the CEO, their direct reports, and the direct reports of those direct reports.
+The CEO, their direct reports, and the direct reports of those direct reports can view

 Is Manager